ZhaoJ9014/face.evoLVe/README.md

   * "face" means this repo is dedicated for face related analytics \& applications.
   * "evolve" means unleash your greatness to be better and better.
 "LV" are capitalized to acknowledge the nurturing of Learning and Vision ([LV](http://www.lv-nus.org)) group, Nation University of Singapore (NUS).

- * This work was done during Jian Zhao served as a short-term "Texpert" Research Scientist at FiT DeepSea Lab of Tencent, Shenzhen China.
+ * This work was done during Jian Zhao served as a short-term "Texpert" Research Scientist at Tencent FiT DeepSea Lab, Shenzhen, China.

 |Author|Jian Zhao|
 |---|---